skye-harris/llm_intents/README.md

 </details>

-## Configuration
+## Integration Configuration

 After installation, configure the integration through Home Assistant's UI:

-1. Go to `Settings` → `Devices & Services`
+1. Go to `Settings` → `Devices & Services`.
-2. Click `Add Integration`
+2. Click `Add Integration`.
-3. Search for `Tools for Assist`
+3. Search for `Tools for Assist`.
-4. Follow the setup wizard to configure your desired services
+4. Follow the setup wizard to configure your desired services.

+## Conversation Agent Configuration

-Once the integration is installed and configured, you will need to enable this on your Converation Agent entities.
-For the Ollama and OpenAI Conversation integrations, this can be found within your Conversation Agent configuration options, beneath the `Control Home Assistant` heading.
+Once the integration is installed and configured, you will need to enable the desired services within your Conversation Agent entities.

+For the Ollama and OpenAI Conversation integrations, this can be found within your Conversation Agent configuration options, beneath the `Control Home Assistant` heading, and enabling the services desired for the Agent:
+- Search Services
+- Weather Forecast

 ### 🔍 Brave Web Search